 Let’s face it.
 Data is scattered all over the place in silos in an enterprise.
 "Starting from email servers, intranet, countless documents, reports, presentations, charts/graphs in various document repositories, ERP, internal systems, e.g., HRIS, databases, source code control system, release repositories, wikis, ticketing system, etc.", we can keep going and find how data is distributed in the enterprise.

 Now let’s take a familiar situation.
 Say the CEO of a company wants to find everything about an employee.
-Someone, who recently presented a path breaking paper at an internal conference.
-And he wants to put together a crack engineering team who can work with this employee on a futuristic project.
-Imagine the number of people, who have to work on this query to get the most up to date information about this employee and present to the CEO.
+Someone, who recently presented a path-breaking paper at an internal conference.
+And he wants to put together a crack engineering team that can work with this employee on a futuristic project.
+Imagine the number of people who have to work on this query to get the most up-to-date information about this employee and present it to the CEO.

 What if the CEO had follow-up questions or wanted more aggregate information?

 The chatbot is the interface through which the user will enter the queries in the language he/she is most familiar with.
-Behind the scenes we will need a backend system that can translate this natural language query into a system specific query.
-Then aggregate the query responses from multiple systems and respond back in text, image or voice.
+Behind the scenes, we will need a backend system that can translate this natural language query into a system-specific query.
+Then aggregate the query responses from multiple systems and respond in "text, image or voice.

 This problem is not a simple one and involves many techniques.
-In fact, it involves technologies to come together such as NLP, NLU, NLG, Deep Learning, Reinforcement Learning.
+In fact, it involves technologies to come together with, such as NLP, NLU, NLG, Deep Learning, Reinforcement Learning.
 This is for them to be able to understand the natural language query.
-Therefore, they can translate it into a backend system specific query.
+Therefore, they can translate it into a backend system-specific query.